datafold/data-diff/README.md

 To connect to a database, we need to have its driver installed, in the form of a Python library.

-While you may install them manually, we offer an easy way to install them along with data-diff:
+While you may install them manually, we offer an easy way to install them along with data-diff<sup>*</sup>:

 - `pip install 'data-diff[mysql]'`